-We are delighted that our Chair of Governors Nicky Clarke was recognised for her outstanding work and has been awarded the 2015 Outstanding School Governor Award.
-Nicky received her award in recognition of her ongoing work as a governor.
-I am certain parents would wish to join with me in thanking Nicky for her hard work and commitment to our school .
+We are delighted that our Chair of Governors Nicky Clarke was recognised for her outstanding work and was awarded the 2015 Outstanding School Governor Award.
+Nicky received her award in recognition of her work as a Governor and her commitment to our school continues to present.

 The Role of the Governor:

 These points relate to the Ofsted criteria for leadership and management, specifically the governance of the school, assessing the extent to which the governing body will help shape the vision and direction of the school.
 It will ensure that the school fulfils its statutory duties, including promoting inclusive policies in relation to special educational needs, race equality, disability and sex.

 It must have a good understanding of the strengths and weaknesses of the school, challenge and support the senior management team; fulfil its statutory responsibilities and is able to account for the performance of the school and strike an appropriate balance between support and challenge.

 The Governing Body will act as a team and as ambassadors for the school.
 Look for opportunities to offer praise and thanks and celebrate the schools successes.
 Look after the interests of the whole school and its community rather than separate individual interests and recognise the importance of establishing and maintaining positive relationships with all members of the school community.

 The Strategic Role of the Governing Body: